novoalab/EpiNano/README.md

 ## About EpiNano

-EpiNano is a tool to identify RNA modifications present in direct RNA sequencing reads.
+*EpiNano* is a tool to identify RNA modifications present in direct RNA sequencing reads.

-EpiNano will extract a set of 'features' from direct RNA sequencing reads, which will be in turn used to predict whether the 'error' is caused by the presence of an RNA modification or not.
+*EpiNan*o will extract a set of 'features' from direct RNA sequencing reads, which will be in turn used to predict whether the 'error' is caused by the presence of an RNA modification or not.
 Features directly extracted and derived include:

 - current intensity and duration
 - read quality